 Configure the interactive routing options.

 - Set the Routing Conflict Resolution Current Mode to

 Stop at First Obstacle.
-You can cycle through the enabled modes interactively as you route by pressing Shift+R.
+As you are routing, you can cycle through the enabled modes by pressing Shift+R.

 - In the Interactive Routing Options section of the page, confirm that the Automatically Terminate Routing and the Automatically Remove Loops options are enabled.
 The first option releases the cursor from the current route when you click on a pad to finish that route.
 The second option allows you to change existing routing by simply routing an alternate path - you route a new path until it meets the old path (creating a loop), then right-click to indicate it is complete - the software then automatically removes the old, redundant part of the routing.
 This feature will be explored later in the tutorial.

 - Confirm that the Interactive Routing Width / Via Size Sources options are both set to Rule Preferred.

 - Press Ctrl+Shift+G to open the Snap Grid dialog and set the Snap Grid to

 Time to Route